 Why it's done

-SPECT can be helpful in determining which parts of the brain are being affected by:
+A SPECT test creates a detailed, 3D map of the blood flow activity in your brain, which can be helpful in determining which parts of the brain are being affected by:

 Because the radioactive tracer highlights areas of blood flow, SPECT can check for:

 - Clogged coronary arteries.
 If the arteries that feed the heart muscle become narrowed or clogged, the portions of the heart muscle served by these arteries can become damaged or even die.

 - Reduced pumping efficiency.
 SPECT can show how completely your heart chambers empty during contractions.

 Areas of bone healing or cancer progression usually light up on SPECT scans, so this type of test is being used more frequently to help diagnose hidden bone fractures.
 SPECT scans can also diagnose and track the progression of cancer that has spread to the bones and help identify sites for bone biopsy.

 For most people, SPECT scans are safe.
 If you receive an injection or infusion of radioactive tracer, you may experience:

 - Bleeding, pain or swelling where the needle was inserted in your arm

 - Very rarely, an allergic reaction to the radioactive tracer